Urigo/angular-meteor/README.md

 ````

-At that moment, we are almost set to unleash full power of what mixing Angular2 and Meteor gives us!
+**At that moment, we are ready to go!**

+To unleash full power of what mixing Angular2 and Meteor gives us,
-For more info, please refer to Parties app example.
+please refer to Parties app example.